Flood Restoration - Roads & Bridges

 Further Information

-Should you wish to contact us directly with any questions or comments, or register your contact details to receive updates, please call (02) 6625 0500 or email floodrecoveryroadsbridges@lismore.nsw.gov.au and include the title ‘Magellan Street – March 2024 Update.’
+Should you wish to contact us directly with any questions or comments, or register your contact details to receive updates, please call (02) 6625 0500 or email frp@lismore.nsw.gov.au and include the title ‘Tuntable Creek Road – Sept 2024 Update.’

-Council wishes to advise of upcoming works on Crofton Road.
-The works will occur for approximately two to three months, from 2 April 2024, subject to weather conditions.
+Council wishes to advise of upcoming tree removal works on Mountain Top Road.
+The works will occur for approximately 1 day on 9 September 2024 from 7:30am, subject to weather conditions.

-The road will remain open with works completed under traffic control to have minimal impact on residents, please allow extra time for delays.
+The road will operate under single lane traffic control to have minimal impact on residents for approximately 5 hours, with a complete closure required for a single period of 20 minutes while the tree is dropped.
 Motorists will be notified of road changes via roadside signage and updated through www.livetraffic.com.
-There will be no impact to Emergency services vehicles.
-Please adhere to all road signs and directions from any traffic controllers.
+There will be no impact to Emergency services vehicles except during that 20-minute closure period.
+Please adhere to all road signs and directions from any traffic controllers and ensure extra care is taken around workers on foot.

 What are the works?